 Orange, Parsley, and Walnut Salad

-This salad also goes great with chicken or pork.
+In this recipe, the parsley and oranges in the salad pair well with fish (such as striped bass).
+The salad also goes great with chicken or pork.
 When buying parsley, look for small, tender leaves.
 Large leave tend to be tough and less delicious.

 - Total Time: